 - Wet, dirty, uneven surfaces and walkways

 If you meet the requirements of this position, click on the link below to “APPLY NOW.”
 You will be directed to our web application process, the successful completion of which is required by all applicants.
 There are THREE simple steps to this process, which is administered by Wonderlic, Inc.:

 - You will complete a brief web application;

 - You will attach or build your resume;

-You will complete the online assessment(s).
+- You will complete the PCI aptitude assessment.